Melvin L. Stukes

-Melvin L. Stukes (born March 15, 1948) is an American politician who represented the 44th legislative district in the Maryland House of Delegates.
+Melvin L. Stukes (March 15, 1948 – September 21, 2024) was an American politician who represented the 44th legislative district in the Maryland House of Delegates.
 Stukes was a member of the House Ways and Means Committee and the Legislative Black Caucus of Maryland.
 Prior to winning a seat in the Maryland General Assembly, Stukes served 13 years in the Baltimore City Council.

 Background

 Delegate Stukes was born in Baltimore, his father was in the Navy and the family moved several times during his childhood.
 He graduated from Scott's Branch High school in Summerton, South Carolina.
 After high school he enlisted in U.S. Air Force, served three years until 1968 and later entered Morgan State University, where he earned a B.S. in business administration in 1975.
 During his stint on the Baltimore City Council, Stukes made national news by introducing a resolution that would ban the word nigger.
 Stukes said he was prompted to introduce the measure, not because of racism, but because it was being used widely by members of his own race.
 Stukes said that by ignoring the use of the word, officials give the impression, especially to young people, that it is acceptable.